Request

 remote_addr()/local_addr()Address information

-Headersheaders()/headers_mut()Retrieve all headers
+Request Headersheaders()/headers_mut()Get all request headers

-header<T>()/try_header<T>()Retrieve and parse a specific header
+header<T>()/try_header<T>()Get and parse a specific header

-add_header()Add a header
+add_header()Add a request header

-content_type()/accept()Retrieve content type/accept headers
+content_type()/accept()Get content type/accept type

-Parametersparams()/param<T>()Path parameter operations
+Parameter Handlingparams()/param<T>()Path parameter operations

 queries()/query<T>()Query parameter operations